ragulmuthu03/Covid19-sentiment-analysis/README.md

 ## Project Overview

 This project aims to analyze the impacts of COVID-19 using Python.
-The analysis is based on a Jupyter Notebook file (`covid_analysis.ipynb`) that contains all the necessary code for data loading, preprocessing, exploratory data analysis, statistical analysis, and data visualization.
+The analysis is based on a Jupyter Notebook file (`Covid19 sentiment analysis.ipynb`) that contains all the necessary code for data loading, preprocessing, exploratory data analysis, statistical analysis, and data visualization.

 ## Table of Contents